Menu

 On 21 April 1994 when we signed the documents to launch the new arbitration procedure, we still hadn’t seen the rules of arbitration.
 Not only did we want to see what we were in for, we wanted to make sure that the rules really were different from Telstra’s ‘proposed rules’.
 Our concerns were of no interest to the TIO however and so, as lambs to the slaughter, we signed on the dotted line.
 Later we discovered that the set of rules that had been supplied to the TIO’s office was actually headed "Telstra Corporation- Limited 'Fast Track' Proposed Rules of Arbitration".
 No wonder he had not wanted us to see it.
 The assurance we had been given as to the drafting of the rules had been a complete lie.
 Was anybody interested?
 I don’t need to give the answer to that.

-My time now was focused on preparing my case for arbitration.
-In April 1994, Austel released its report on the COT cases,, and I used its findings and recommendations as a basis for my claims.
+My time now was focussed on preparing my case for arbitration.
+In April 1994 Austel released its report on the COT cases, and I used its findings and recommendations as a basis for my claims.
 I thought its findings in relation to my case were a lot milder than the original submissions I had made, but I learned that Austel had apparently had to tone it down because Telstra had threatened to enforce an injunction tying the report up for years.
-Austel had agreed to the amendments demanded by Telstra so that we COT four could have access to information in the report to prepare our claims.
+Austel had agreed to the amendments demanded by Telstra so that we COT four could have access to information in the report for the purpose of preparing our claims.
 I did not know then of the ‘secret’ draft that I mentioned at the end of Chapter Three.
 This I did not discover until 2007.

 In the meantime though, the Austel Report did confirm something for me.
 While I was hearing a constant refrain of ‘No fault found’ from Telstra, technicians were recording the truer picture.
 On occasions when I had rung to report the phone ringing once or twice, followed by no connection, officials had refused to acknowledge the fault, but in its report, Austel showed a different story: